Ffuf

 -fc

-Filter HTTP status codes from response.
-Comma separated list of codes and ranges-fl
+: Filter out specific HTTP status codes (comma-separated list of codes and ranges)-fl

-Filter by amount of lines in response.
-Comma separated list of line counts and ranges-fr
+: Filter by the number of lines in the response (comma-separated list of counts and ranges)-fr

-Filter regexp -fs Filter HTTP response size.
-Comma separated list of sizes and ranges-fw
+: Filter by HTTP response size (comma-separated list of sizes and ranges)-fw

-Filter by amount of words in response.
-Comma separated list of word counts and ranges
+: Filter by the number of words in the response (comma-separated list of counts and ranges)

 Parameter Fuzzing

-Fuzzing parameters may expose unpublished parameters that are publicly accessible.
-Such parameters tend to be less tested and less secured.
+Fuzzing parameters may reveal unpublished parameters that are publicly accessible.
+Such parameters are often less tested and less secure.

 GET Request Fuzzing